pehye89/minG-utils/README.md

 # minG-utils

 ### on Annotation
-- remove annotations : remove and rename certain annotations
+- annotation_cleanup : remove and rename certain annotations
 - yolo to voc : convert yolo annotations into voc annotation

 ### on Directory